rant-lang/reference/src/standard-library/block-attributes.md

 |`ping`         |Selects from left to right, switching directions when a boundary is reached.       |
 |`pong`         |Selects from left to right, switching directions when a boundary is reached.       |
 |`no-double`    |Ensures that no one element index is selected twice in a row.                      |

+### [push-attrs]

+Pushes a new attribute frame onto the attribute frame stack, overriding the previous one.

+### [pop-attrs]

+Removes the topmost attribute frame from the attribute frame stack, handing control back to the previous one.

+#### Errors

+Popping the last attribute frame results in a runtime error.

 ### [rep: reps]